happybeing/vdash/README.md

 # Safe Network node Dashboard

 `vdash` is a terminal based dashboard for monitoring Safe Network nodes.
-It is written in Rust.
-The terminal GUI is implemented using [ratatui](https://github.com/ratatui-org/ratatui) and it monitors one or more node logfiles using [linemux](https://github.com/jmagnuson/linemux).
+It is written in Rust, the terminal GUI is implemented using [ratatui](https://github.com/ratatui-org/ratatui) and it monitors one or more node logfiles using [linemux](https://github.com/jmagnuson/linemux).

-**Status:** working on Windows, MacOS and Linux with public test networks.
+**Status:** working on Windows, MacOS and Linux with public and local test networks.

-`vdash` is already capable of monitoring multiple logfiles on the local machine, showing multiple metrics for each node including number of PUTS (chunks stored), current price being charged for storage, and node earnings.
+`vdash` can monitor multiple logfiles on the local machine, showing multiple metrics for each node including number of PUTS (chunks stored), current price being charged for storage, and node earnings.
 Many metrics appear both as numeric values and can be viewed in real-time graphical charts over time.

-Using `rsyslog` it should be possible to monitor logfiles for the local machine and from multiple remote machines too, though I have not tried this myself yet.
+## Discussion and Bug Reports
+A Safe Network forum topic is the main forum for discussion: [Vdash - Node dashboard for Safe Network](https://safenetforum.org/t/vdash-node-dashboard-for-safe-network/32630)

+Bug reports and feature requests can be made in [github issues](https://github.com/happybeing/vdash/issues).

+## Remote Monitoring
+Remote logfiles could be monitored by using `rsyslog` to mirror them to the machine running `vdash`.
+This would allow multiple remote machines to be monitored from one machine.
+ I have not tried using `rsylog` but have monitored nodes on a remote machine by using `tail` over `ssh` to mirror a remote logfile to the machine running `vdash`.

 Here's an early `vdash` (v0.2.0) working with a local testnet node:
 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">

 ## Features
 `vdash` will load historic metrics from one or more Safe node logfiles and display these with live updates in the terminal (see above).

-**'<-' and '->':** When monitoring multiple nodes you can cycle through them using the left/right arrow keys.
+A list of keyboard commands is available by pressing '?', some of which are described below for the *Summary* and *Node Status* screens.

+### Summary of Monitored Nodes
+**'arrow keys':** The up and down arrows select a row, containing data for one particular node.
+The left and right arrows select a column heading and sorts rows by the values in the selected column.

+**'space':** Pressing the space bar toggles sort of the selected column between ascending and descending.

+**'enter':** Switches the display to show *Node Status* of the node of the highlighted row.

+**'q':** Press 'q' to quit.

+**'?':** Shows help.

+### Node Status
+**'enter'** Switches the display back to the *Summary of Monitored Nodes*.

+**'arrow keys':** The left and right arrows shift the single node display between different nodes.

 **'i' and 'o':** Zoom the timeline scale in/out using 'i' and 'o' (or '+' and '-').

-**'t' and 'T':** Three timelines are visible at any one time but you can cycle through all timelines to bring them all into view by pressing 't' (forward) and 'T' (backward).
+**'t' and 'T':** If some timelines are not displayed due to lack of vertical space you can cycle through the timelines to bring them into view by pressing 't' (forward) and 'T' (backward).

 **'m' or 'M':** The Storage Cost timeline displays minimum, mean and maximum